Picking a scheme

 New applications for AA 5-star Hotel recognition are accepted on the understanding that a minimum of 2 overnight visits will need to be completed prior to confirmation of this rating, and the applicant agrees to refund the AA Inspector’s second overnight visit expenses on check-out.

 In order to achieve a star rating, the Common Quality Standards must be met.
-As well as your establishment having a page on theAA.com, you'll have access to AA logos and a range of signage, and there are a whole host of other benefits too.
+As well as your establishment having a page on theAA.com, you'll have access to AA logos and a range of signage, and marketing benefits.

 If your hotel has been assessed and rated by VisitEngland, VisitScotland, VisitWales or Tourism Northern Ireland, you can still join any one of our schemes.

-The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of marketing benefits (outlined in the Membership Benefits leaflet).
-There is no need for a visit from one of our inspectors.
+The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of There is no need for a visit from one of our inspectors.
 You would be able to market your establishment as an AA X Star Associate member.

 If your recognition with VisitEngland/VisitScotland/Visit Wales/Tourism Northern Ireland ceases so will your recognition with the AA.

 This is a marketing-only scheme and an inspection does not take place.
-Your establishment will feature on theAA.com as 'AA Advertised' and without a star rating, and there are a whole host of other benefits too.
+Your establishment will feature on theAA.com as 'AA Advertised' and without a star rating, and there are a host of marketing benefits too.

 AA Hotel & Hospitality Services